 Currently, the Tutoring Center offers one-on-one sessions for students to get help on their projects or classes; sessions may be scheduled on a one-time basis or regularly.
-The center also offers materials on effective study skills and plagiarism.
+The center also offers materials on effective study skills and information on how to avoid plagiarism.

 Guidelines for Use